 The Shannon Jones Team recognizes the importance of staging your outdoor space, and just staging in general!
 We’ve helped a number of clients stage their homes to help them sell quickly and over asking price!
-CLICK HERE to see one of our listings that was staged.
-The sellers ended up selling for $61,000 over the asking price and in just four days!
 If you’d like to chat about staging and see if we think it could help you sell your home, reach out.
 We’d love to talk and help you set a plan.
 In the meantime, we’ve included some resources below for sellers.
 We look forward to speaking with you!

 - How To Stage Your Own Home